sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Judgment/2 - Judgment.md

 "...dangerous because it can reset time," Sans says, a hint of understanding in his expression as everybody took their seats again.

 Hattie nodded, and picked up the suddenly-undamaged Time Piece back up off the ground, where it had landed, and set it back on the table, this time keeping her hand on it.
 "My ship was attacked, some time back.
 It caused these Time Pieces to scatter across a nearby planet.
 Us Tempians are resistant to its pull, but to those unused to working with them...
-The allure of using that power to undo mistakes, or change things is... very difficult to ignore."
+The allure of using its power to undo mistakes, or change things is... very difficult to ignore."

 She took a moment to glance at all those seated.
 "I think rather than me explaining...
 I should show you."
 She tapped her hand on the Time Piece, gesturing to also touch the magical hourglass.
 As the monsters reached to gently rest their digits or paws on the thing, and Frisk stood to reach over to it, Mu was hesitant.
 After a gentle reassurance of "it's okay" from Hat Kid, she also rested her hand atop the hourglass.